 Whichever program you choose, set it up for 115200 baud with no handshaking and the COM port used by your computer.
 Turn on power to the DSP404.
-You should see several screens of messages scroll by.
-Pressing Enter will provide you with a root:~> prompt.
-Type "passwd" in lower case to set the password.
+You should see several screens of messages scroll by, ending with something like: